zhangchi2004/RLDS-Dataset-Builder/README.md

 ## Converting LIBERO from HDF5 to RLDS

-Now we can modify the provided example to convert your own data.
-Follow the steps below:
+To convert your rolled-out LIBERO dataset, follow the steps below:

-1. **Rename Dataset**: Change the class name in `example_dataset_dataset_builder.py` (Currently `LiberoBowl` to the name of your dataset, using camel case instead of underlines.
+1. **Rename Dataset**: Change the class name in `example_dataset_dataset_builder.py` (Currently `LiberoBowl`) to the name of your dataset, using camel case instead of underlines.

 2. **Select Source Path**: Modify the `SRC_PATH` global variable in `example_dataset_dataset_builder.py` to the path where the .hdf5 files are stored.

 3. **Modify Dataset Splits** (if needed in future): The function `_split_generator()` determines the splits of the generated dataset (e.g. training, validation etc.).
-If we are splitting the train/val sets, add another path for the `'val'` subset.
+If you are splitting the train/val sets, add another path for the `'val'` subset.

 Inside the dataset directory `example_dataset`, run:
 ```